 The plot – Artemis’s plan to trick the fairies out of their gold (which involved kidnapping Holly), and the LEPrecon unit’s attempt to stop him – was just as fun as I remembered.
 And, really, I think the biggest reason it was so interesting was Artemis and his ability to stay one step ahead of everything and everyone.
 (Although, really, someone like Artemis would be the only person capable of pulling something like that off.)

 Like I said, there’s nothing about the plot or the characters that gives this book a middle-grade vibe – I have to believe it’s entirely in the writing style.
-Don’t get me wrong, I still enjoyed it, but I didn’t remember it being more of a middle grade book.
+Don’t get me wrong, I still enjoyed it, but I didn’t remember it being this much of a middle grade book.

 The Artemis Fowl series: